 Current Integrally Suppressed Platform Offerings

-There are a variety of integrally-suppressed firearms on the market today, but the most obvious choice to begin the discussion is SilencerCo’s own Maxim-9
+There are a variety of integrally-suppressed firearms on the market today, but the most obvious choice to begin the discussion is SilencerCo’s own Maxim-9, an integrally suppressed pistol that allows you to shoot and STFU with a Robocop-esque flair.

 Author Larry Correia, who cowrote the Dead Six novel trilogy with me, happens to own a Maxim-9 and was kind enough to send me some photos.
 Shooting the pistol is his son, Joe Correia.